david672orford/pub-tools/docs/notes-on-jworg.md

   Watchtower on JW.ORG
 * Study article dates are given in the table of contents of the epub version
-* Study article dates are given in the MP3 RSS feed, but the dates for the current week's lesson cannot be found their since the oldest issues listed are those which will be studied two months in the future
+* Study article dates are given in the MP3 RSS feed, but the dates for the current week's lesson cannot be found there since the oldest issue listed is always one which will be studied two months in the future
 * You *can* get links to any week's articles from wol.jw.org under "Meetings"

 ## MEPS Document IDs

-Each chapter, article, title page, table of contents etc. is assigned a MEPS document ID which is an integer starting with the digits of the year.
+Each chapter, article, title page, table of contents etc. is assigned a MEPS document ID which consists exclusively of digits starting with the digits of the year.
 Each is also assigned a document class number.
 Examples include:

 * 40 Watchtower study article
 * 106 Meeting Workbook week

-The docId and docClass are included in each document in the class of the tag which encloses the content area.
+The docId and docClass are included in each HTML document in the class of the tag which encloses the content area.
 In the Epub files this is &lt;body&gt; tag.

-## Link to the Songbook
+## Links to the Songbook

 Sharing link to songbook in Russian:
 	https://www.jw.org/finder?wtlocale=U&pub=sjjm&srcid=share